Overview

 and limitations about instant coupons.

-fixed discount coupons on almost any page in the store, e.g. the basket page.
+off and fixed discount coupons on almost any page in the store, e.g. the basket page.
 You

 cannot redeem them on the OPAY or INVC pages because it is too late to change the